-Invitation to ApplyThe Invitation to Apply for Funding for the Program was released on 4 April 2012and closed on 17 May 2012.
+Invitation to ApplyThe Invitation to Apply for Funding for the Programme was released on 4 April 2012 and closed on 17 May 2012.

 Outcome of Invitation to ApplyThe Department received over 100 applications.
-All eligible applications received were assessed and evaluated against the Program’s selection criteria.
+All eligible applications received were assessed and evaluated against the Programme’s selection criteria.

 Successful ApplicantsIn accordance with the Commonwealth Grant Guidelines, successful applicants are listed below.

 Name of Project

 |CSIRO||Home Monitoring of Chronic Disease for Aged Care||$2,747,975 (excluding GST)|

 |Feros Care Ltd||My Health Clinic At Home||$2,461,311 (excluding GST)|

 |Hunter New England Local Health District||Cancer Care Self-Management NBN Telehealth Program||$1,545,640 (excluding GST)|